 Invoice factoring can help you collect payments on invoices faster and stabilize cash flow for your trucking business.
 However, if you want to make the most of this financial tool, you must familiarize yourself with factoring rates and fee schedules.
 Otherwise, you may inadvertently hinder the growth of your business by giving up too much of your profits.
-Let’s take a deep dive into answering the question, “What is the cost of invoice factoring?”
+Let’s take a deep dive into answering the following question: “What is the cost of invoice factoring?”

 Factoring fees explained: What you need to know